AMC computerized engine control

-The Computerized Engine Control or Computerized Emission Control (CEC) system is an engine management system designed and used by American Motors Corporation (AMC) and Jeep on 4- and 6-cylinder engines of its own manufacture from 1980 to 1990.
+The Computerized Engine Control or Computerized Emission Control (CEC) system is an engine management system designed and used by American Motors Corporation (AMC) and Jeep on four- and six-cylinder engines of its manufacture from 1980 until 1987, and then through 1990 by Chrysler after acquiring AMC.

 It is one of the three major components for proper engine operation: the computer, electrically controlled carburetor, and the oxygen sensor in the exhaust system.
+In 1986, AMC advanced to single-point Throttle Body Injection (TBI), enabling an Electronic Control Module (ECM) to manage engine operation.

+Background

+American Motors Corporation introduced computerized engine controls to reduce emissions while maintaining drivability and performance.
+Since AMC did not manufacture its own engine computers, it partnered with Ford's Motorcraft division to produce the modules.
+Early CEC modules featured a standard through-hole circuit board powered by an 8049 variant of the Intel MCS-48.
+To protect the module from the under-hood environment, the electronic components are encased in a block of hard epoxy.

+From 1980 to 1985, the system controlled the carburetor using oxygen sensor feedback to adjust the air-fuel mixture.
+This technology bridged the gap between carburetors and fuel injection.
+Sensors and the CEC electronically control the metering jets that act as a valve for fuel flow.

 Starting with the 1986 model year, the AMC straight-4 engines used a throttle body injection (TBI) or single-point, fuel injection system with a new fully computerized engine control.
-In addition to cycling the fuel injector (pulse-width time, on–off), the engine control computer also determined the ignition timing, idle speed, exhaust gas recirculation, etc.
+In addition to cycling the fuel injector (pulse-width time, on–off), the engine control computer also determined other functions such as the ignition timing, idle speed, exhaust gas recirculation.